 MAP-21 created the Transportation Alternatives Program (TAP) that provides funding for programs and projects defined as transportation alternatives, including on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and improved mobility, community improvement activities, and environmental remediation; recreational trail program projects; and federally funded safe routes to school projects.

 WSDOT allocates (pdf 367 kb) TAP funds to the Regional Transportation Planning Organizations (RTPO’s) for prioritizing and selecting projects that align with their regional priorities involving all entities eligible to participate in a public process.
 In addition, WSDOT sets delivery targets (pdf 366 kb) for each MPO and county lead agency.

 TAP funds are split – 50% is sub-allocated based on population (based on 2010 Census - pdf 244 kb) as follows:

 - Areas Less than 5,000 population (rural) – the funds are distributed to RTPOs based upon the 2010 census for the rural population areas of the state.
-This is the first time since 1991 that the rural formula has been modified.
+These rural funds may be used anywhere that is outside of an adjusted urban or urbanized area boundaries.
+These funds can be used in rural areas including those encompassed by an MPO’s planning area.
 MAP-21 maintains the abilities for localities to utilize up to 15 percent of the amount reserved for rural areas for rural minor collector improvements.